JesperGrud/IMAGE/README.txt

 Additionally, IMAGE uses HOMER (homer.salk.edu).
 Please make sure that HOMER is installed and fully executable.

+Alternatively, you can use conda to quickly install all necessary dependencies from the environment.txt file

 ---------------------------------------------------
 ------		INPUT			-----------
 ---------------------------------------------------